 Being that Missoula is an outdoor recreation mecca, many of the must-do activities in the area really revolve around getting outdoors and doing stuff.
 However, there are some great things to see and do in Missoula that you just shouldn’t pass by.

 Missoula has 9 different historical neighborhoods, so if you like history and great architecture, then you’ll love exploring.
 However, the historic downtown and the Hip Strip are two of the most interesting of these historic districts, and they’re within walking distance of each other.
 Both areas are full of the art and culture that the city is known for.

-In the Downtown area, you’ll find some of the best restaurants in Montana, along with art galleries and boutique shopping.
+In the Downtown area, you’ll find some of the best restaurants, along with art galleries and boutique shopping.
 The Hip Strip is just across the river from Downtown and it is a completely different type of neighborhood.